aharonium/opensiddur.org/posts/posts/tkhine-of-the-matriarchs-yizkor-for-rosh-hashanah-yom-kippur-yamim-tovim-by-seril-rappaport_(aharon.varady_2016-07-06).html.md

 </span></div></td>

 <td width="53%"><div class="english">
 May God remember the soul of my father, (ploni ben ploni), who has gone on to the other world.
 Remember him today, and for that purpose I donate to tsedoke[foot]Tsedakah (along with teshuvah and tefilah) to avert harsh decrees.
-Cf. Bereishit Rabbah 44:15[/foot] for his sake, so that his soul may rest in Gan Eydn with the souls of Avraham, Yitsḥak, Yaakov, Sarah, Raḥel, and Leah and with the souls of the other righteous men and women who are in Gan Eydn, and let us say omeyn.
+Cf. Bereishit Rabbah 44:15[/foot] for his sake, so that his soul may rest in Gan Eydn with the souls of Avraham, Yitsḥak, Yaakov, Sarah, Raḥel, and Leah and with the souls of the other righteous men and women who are in Gan Eydn, and let us say <em>omeyn</em>.
 </div></td></tr>